 - Analyze its level of digital maturity and develop a clear, honest evaluation of current initiatives relative to objectives. - Assess the short-term future of its industry.
 What are the key threats from disruptors?
 Which emerging technologies hold the most promise?
 How are customer expectations changing?
 What impact will these factors have on business models? - Ensure that the company has a solid digital foundation by modernizing legacy systems and working on APIs and BPM.
-Strength in these areas will enable success in other aspects of a digital transformation plan. - Strengthen and refine the five accelerator capabilities Agile and DevOps, automation and AI, design, learning, and proximity. - Forge relationships with partners whose skills and services could promote faster, better progress toward digital transformation goals.
+Strength in these areas will enable success in other aspects of a digital transformation plan. - Strengthen and refine the five accelerator capabilities Agile and DevOps, automation and Al, design, learning, and proximity. - Forge relationships with partners whose skills and services could promote faster, better progress toward digital transformation goals.

-As with other change initiatives, senior health care executives should take an active role in driving digital transformation initiatives as consumers demand better treatments and services without continually escalating costs.
+As with other change initiatives, senior life sciences executives should take an active role in driving digital transformation initiatives.

-Health care industry leaders have to send a signal that such internal power struggles will not be tolerated.
+Leaders have to send a signal that such internal power struggles will not be tolerated.
 Digital transformation journeys can only succeed when individuals from multiple areas of the organization step outside their comfort zones and work across boundaries for the good of the entire enterprise.